zodiacon/AllTools/README.md

 **QSliceX** - pie chart graphics for QSlice

-**RegExp** - Registry Explorer - view real Registry, udo/redo, and more.

 **Sysrun** - run any executable with the SYSTEM account (no service needed)

 **System Explorer** - system, processes, threads, objects, handles, and other information - all in one tool

+**TotalReg** - Total Registry - view real Registry, udo/redo, and more.

 **WindowTitleEx** - Show HWND, TID, PID on windows.
 Revert with included tray icon